ltrgoddard/thesis/temp.markdown

 a new kind of present unless it’s taken up through narrative, fictive and not polemic’.
 This would seem directly to contradict the attitude expressed in contemporary letters to Riley, notably that of 15 September 1967 which was discussed in the conclusion to Chapter 2.
-Here, though he does not use the word ‘polemic’, Prynne appeals explicitly to ‘*opinion*’ and ‘the inter-modifying force of open *argument*’, advocating a rewriting of Shelley which cannot be anything but polemical.
+There, though he does not use the word ‘polemic’, Prynne appeals explicitly to ‘*opinion*’ and ‘the inter-modifying force of open *argument*’, advocating a rewriting of Shelley which cannot be anything but polemical.
 Unless the opinions expressed in Prynne’s correspondence are